Conrad Humphreys: Sailing career

 On 20 February 2005, Humphreys became only the 5th British sailor to complete the Vendée Globe.
 He finished 7th after 104 days at sea in what has been acknowledged as one of the most remarkable comebacks in the history of the Vendée Globe race.

 Humphreys would later sell his Open 60, Hellomoto to yachtswoman Dee Caffari and moved into the Extreme 40 Class again with Motorola competing in the inaugural edition of the Volvo Extreme Sailing Series during the Volvo Ocean Race.
 Humphreys selected Leigh McMillan as Helmsman for the campaign, which would see them finish 3rd overall, winning the final event in Rotterdam.

 Multihull sailing was taking off and as the Extreme Sailing Series grew, Humphreys teamed with DMS as main partner for the Archipelago Raid 2007.
-The tough Scandinavian event is an incredible endurance race in small 18 ft Formula 18 catamarans.
+The Scandinavian event is an endurance race in small 18 ft Formula 18 catamarans.
 Humphreys and teammate Ryan, would sail 4 editions of the Archipelago Raid, finishing 4th in the 2008 edition of the race.

 In 2011, Humphreys again teamed up with sponsor, DMS for the La Solitaire du Figaro, the unofficial World Championships for single-handed sailing.
 Humphreys sailed under the banner of the Artemis Academy which was set up by OC Sport to support talented solo sailors.

 After a break from solo sailing, Humphreys returned to race in the 2014 edition of the Route du Rhum with the Class 40, sponsored by Cat Phones and Bullitt Group.
 After a difficult start to the race, he suffered a dismasting 400 miles west of Lisbon and had to retire from the race.